 We previously pitted Performance TV against Display-Only Retargeting and DSPs, and now it’s time for video advertising to step into the ring.
-The first question you may ask upon first glance: isn’t video advertising and Performance TV one and the same?
+The first question you may ask upon first glance: aren’t video advertising and Performance TV one and the same?
 Not quite.
-In fact, as we look closer at the features of each, we realize how different they actually are.
+In fact, as we look closer at the features and benefits of each, we realize how different they actually are.

-If there’s one thing we want you to takeaway from this blog post, it’s in the table below.
+If there’s one thing we want you to take away from this comparison, it’s in the table below.

-Now, let’s look at each of these points in more detail:
+Now, let’s look at each of these online advertising strategies in more detail.

-Video Advertising: Defined as pre-roll, or mid-roll or outstream video advertising on the internet, but is really a catch-all for any type of video ad run on YouTube or any other programmatic-enabled platform, such as social networks, websites, gaming apps, etc.
+Video Advertising is defined as pre-roll, or mid-roll, or outstream video advertising on the internet, but is really a catch-all for any type of video ad run on YouTube or any other programmatic-enabled platform, such as social networks, websites, gaming apps, etc.

 - Unreliable Brand Safety: If you thought ad pre-roll or mid-roll clips were annoying, it gets worse.
 Advertisers don’t have complete control where their video ads are being published and it’s causing quite a press circus – YouTube recently came under fire by global brands like L’Oreal and Samsung for displaying ads along videos actively promoting climate change misinformation.
 Such a misalignment can erode brand image and equity in the long term.

 - Subpar Ad Experience: A combination of the skippability and unreliability of video ads results in less than desired ad quality.
 Data doesn’t lie either – a recent study by eMarketer of internet users reported that 67% of users were annoyed by video advertisements that play automatically on websites with sound: